Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/utilities/utilities.md

-Contains things that aren't really components, but still useful for developers.
+Contains things that aren’t components, but still useful for developers.